 Also, anti-fraud solutions based on behavioral analysis might classify a transaction as fraudulent, while it is, in fact, a valid one.
 Let's say that the cardholder has a pattern of purchasing low-value items online, not more than 10 EUR per transaction.
 All of a sudden, that same cardholder decides to book an all-inclusive trip online.
-Regardless of sufficient funds and correct card information provided during checkout, the transaction might be blocked because the pattern is unusual, and the system flags it as suspicious or fraudulent activity.
+Regardless of sufficient funds and correct card information during checkout, the transaction might be blocked because the pattern is unusual, and the system flags it as suspicious or fraudulent activity.

 If we examine the end impact of fraudulent transactions, we need to keep in mind that the loss is not equal to the amount of the processed fraudulent transaction.
 It can be anywhere from 100% (gold) to 0% (digital goods) of the amount displayed in the web store.
-If we take sneakers as an example, the total cost of loss will be equal to the manufacturing cost, usually as low as 5% of the displayed price.
+If we take sneakers as an example, the total cost of loss will be equal to the manufacturing cost.
+It is usually as low as 5% of the displayed price.

 Riskified surveyed 5000 US-based consumers in order to find out more about their online shopping experiences and fraud.
-Regarding our topic, the survey discovered that almost one third of shoppers in every segment were wrongfully rejected during a purchase, resulting in a false decline.
+Regarding our topic, the survey discovers that almost one third of shoppers in every segment are wrongfully rejected during a purchase, resulting in a false decline.
 After being rejected, 42% of shoppers abandon their cart immediately and move on to the next best thing.
 If we look at the big picture, that means that all acquisition costs and efforts went through the window because of a ''single'' false decline.